marushkevych/marushkevych.github.io/_posts/2014-04-04-regexp-and-exclude.md

 // starting with /fr and not containing .js
 ```

-So the way to do it is to create invert refular expression
+So the way to do it is to create inverted regular expression

 ```js
 // not starting with /fr or containing .js